csv2table

 The above command emitted a CREATE TABLE

-statement and a COPY
+statement and a COPY statement and loaded all

 the data into a table with same fields and structure as the